Lichen sclerosus (LS)

 It may be treated with:

-- Steroid ointments, creams, or vaginal inserts
+- Steroid ointments or creams.

 - This will help the redness, itching, and irritation.